RishitPant/AskTheHandbook/README.md

 - Langfuse tracing is opt-in via `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, `LANGFUSE_HOST`
 - When enabled: each turn produces a trace with a `hybrid_retrieval` span (chunks, sections, rerank scores, model costs, latency)
 - When disabled: `observe` becomes a no-op — no tracing dependency required
+- Separately, Langfuse's own LLM-as-a-judge evaluators (e.g. Context Recall, Hallucination) can be attached to live traces or run as a one-off batch over historic observations — a lighter-weight, complementary check alongside the custom DeepEval harness below

 ---

 ## Evaluation (`eval/evaluate.py`)

-- 20-question set (`eval/eval_prompts.json`), curated for category coverage, not size due to api rate limits
+- 20-question set (`eval/eval_prompts.json`), curated for category coverage, not size, due to API rate limits
+- Each question has both `expected_keywords` (fast, no-LLM check) and a full `expected_output` reference answer (used by the LLM-judge metrics)
 - Weak-scoring questions are kept deliberately to surface gaps, not flatter the score

 **Pipeline per question:**
-- Retrieve top-4 chunks via the full hybrid + rerank pipeline
+- Retrieve top-4 chunks via the full hybrid + rerank pipeline (full chunk text passed to both generation and judging — no truncation)
 - Generate an answer with `openai/gpt-oss-120b`, using the full production `system` prompt (not a separate lightweight prompt) so the eval reflects real production output, `max_tokens=1200`
-- Fast keyword-hit check (no LLM) due to api rate limits
+- Fast keyword-hit check (no LLM) due to API rate limits
-- Three DeepEval LLM-judge metrics (same model as judge): Faithfulness, Answer Relevancy, Contextual Precision.
+- Four DeepEval LLM-judge metrics (same model as judge): Faithfulness, Answer Relevancy, Contextual Precision, Contextual Recall — scored against the per-question reference answer, not just keywords.
 Judge calls use `reasoning_effort="low"` (see migration notes) and `max_tokens=2048`

 **Reliability features:**
 - Auto-retry with backoff on Groq 429s